foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

    |foxBMS| housing

-In this configuration, the top plate can be removed to have access to the |Master| boards.
+In this configuration, the top plate can be removed to have access to the |foxBMS| electronic boards.
 This is done by unscrewing the four screws holding the top plate.

 The open housing is shown in :numref:`fig. %s <housing_open>`.